nickstambaugh/nickstambaugh/README.md

 ## What I Do
 I excel at merging my expertise in data-focused business intelligence with my eye for design, enabling me to create visually compelling and user-friendly dashboards and web applications that effectively communicate complex information.
+This GitHub is an absolute mess of my various creations.

 ## Contact Me
 📧 nastambaugh@gmail.com